btzy/lieuzhenghong.com/projects/blog-rebuild-2020.md

 The pages are constantly updated: while the page was first written in 2012, the last major update to the page was in 2018.
-This makes sense for Gwern's "long content".
+This makes sense for Gwern's "long content": the date of document creation is irrelevant because the pages are constantly updated.
 I don't have much long content on the site yet, but I hope to start writing some soon.
 I think the explorations and explanations would be good candidates.